chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 Waiting for Deployment Service to be healthy
 Waiting for Deployment Service to be healthy
-Waiting for Deployment Service to be healthy Deployment Service is healty now current_version:"4.2.10" target_version:"4.2.59" target_major:"4" Upgrading Chef Automate
+Waiting for Deployment Service to be healthy Deployment Service is healthy now current_version:"4.2.10" target_version:"4.2.59" target_major:"4" Upgrading Chef Automate
 ```